harmslab/topiary/docs/source/installation.rst

 correct directory when you activate your conda environment.
 See the discussion `here <conda-setenv-variables_>`_ for how to go about this.

-If these packages were truly not installed, you can install them directly from the following links:
+If any of these packages were not installed by conda, you can install them manually using the following links:

 + `NCBI blast+ >= 2.2 <blast-download_>`_.
 (This will install both the blastp and
   makeblastdb programs.)